WHAT IS CBD OIL?

 Cannabis is a large and extremely fast growing industry.
 In fact, CBD products are part of what is estimated to be a billion dollar industry in the United States.
 In May of 2018, the Hemp Business Journal claimed the CBD industry could grow 700% by 2020 to reach $2.1 billion and possibly $3 billion in 2021.

 CBD Oil (Cannabidiol) is a naturally occurring cannabinoid constituent of cannabis, derived from hemp, that does not contain THC, and thus is not psychoactive.
-Unlike marijuana, derived from the cannabis sativa plant and which does contain THC, CBD is legal in all but four states and a growing number of countries.
+Unlike marijuana, derived from the cannabis sativa plant and which does contain THC.
+With the passing of the farm bill at the end of 2018, CBD is now legal federally and in a growing number of countries!

 WHAT IS THE HISTORY OF CBD?